Supervenience in Ethics

 If two conceptually possible entities are alike in all base respects, they are alike in all ethical respects.

 Because it does not posit known relations between specific ethical and base properties, Intuitive Conceptual does not face the difficulties of Strong Conceptual.
-Intuitive Conceptual also has an advantage over Strong Mixed: the latter commits one to both conceptual and metaphysical modality, both of which are controversial.
-Intuitive Conceptual is a plausible option for philosophers who take there to be a stronger alternative to weak ethical supervenience, but are not prepared to commit themselves to the notion of metaphysical modality.
+Intuitive Conceptual also has an advantage over Strong Mixed: the latter commits one to metaphysical as well as conceptual modality.
+Intuitive Conceptual is a plausible option for philosophers who take there to be a stronger alternative to weak ethical supervenience, but who are suspicious of the notion of metaphysical modality.

 Among philosophers who reject the idea that ethical supervenience is a conceptual truth, many will insist that the supervenience of the ethical is at least metaphysically necessary.
 Most such philosophers appear happy to accept the strong metaphysical supervenience of the ethical.
 Such philosophers might defend the metaphysical supervenience of the ethical by applying the general strategy suggested at the beginning of this section, while rejecting the case for thinking this strategy has specifically conceptual implications.
 Other philosophers will reject the idea that we should begin with the sorts of judgments about cases that drove the general strategy.
 They can instead argue that the metaphysical supervenience of the ethical is supported as an abstract consequence of the best overall empirical theory concerning ethical facts (e.g. Sturgeon 2009, 61).

-Other philosophers reject the conceptual and metaphysical supervenience of the ethical, but claim that it nonetheless supervenes nomically or normatively.
+Other philosophers reject the conceptual and metaphysical supervenience of the ethical, but claim that the ethical supervenes nomically or normatively.
 In general, such supervenience theses are too weak to support the sorts of arguments from ethical supervenience that philosophers have made.
-Because of this, these theses will be discussed in Section 5.4, which concerns doubts about ethical supervenience.
+Because of this, arguments for these theses will be discussed in Section 5.4, which concerns doubts about ethical supervenience.